Kstu24/Kstu24/README.md

 ### Hi there 👋

 Hello, I'm Kevin!
 I'm a currently finishing my time at Lambda School for iOS mobile development.
 I have been creating projects using Swift, Objective-C, and Python.
-A current intrest is learning the Vapor framework to create my first API.
+A current interest is learning the Vapor framework to create my first API.
 When I'm not coding my passions include fitness, playing music, and almost any outdoor activities.

 - 🔭 I’m currently working on ...
 CitySpire
 - 🌱 I’m currently learning ...
 Vapor